 Well Performance Diagnostics and Control: This area focuses on advances in production logging and production log data integration and interpretation to detect sand infiltration zones or to control production of unwanted fluid, production and injection allocations based on geochemical fingerprinting and smart completions, model-based diagnosis of production abnormalities in tight gas wells, distributed temperature sensing methods for detection of wellbore integrity, and improving flow assurance with controlled performance of asphaltene inhibitor.

-Reservoir engineering continues to transform the enterprise of subsurface energy exploitation and pivots centrally in the drive to a sustainable energy future.
+Reservoir continues to transform the enterprise of subsurface energy exploitation and pivots centrally in the drive to a sustainable energy future.
 From advancing our understanding of flow dynamics to providing insight into the efficient development of new energy frontiers, reservoir engineering is poised to contribute materially to attaining the world’s energy goals.
-Our focus for ATCE 2023 is to reflect this theme; hence we welcome proposals targeting the engineering of conventional and unconventional resources, improved oil recovery, applications in low-carbon solutions, well forecasting and transient analysis, and reservoir simulation and characterization.
+Focus on Recovery Mechanisms and Flow in Porous Media, Formation Evaluation, Engineering, Geology and Geophysics and Monitoring of conventional and unconventional resources, improved oil recovery, applications in low-carbon solutions, well forecasting and transient analysis, and reservoir simulation and characterization.
 Case studies on reservoir engineering applications and new technologies will also add tremendous enrichment to our repertoire.
 We look forward to working with you to transform your submissions into valuable industry contributions.